23 Buys to Keep Kids Busy This Summer

 Start your city planner early.
 The set of 20 blocks fit together like a puzzle in multiple ways so your child can create and recreate her architectural vision.
 And remember it's all about balance, whether adding a rooftop garden or building a hi-rise, to keep the city from falling down.

 The number one thing teachers encourage kids to do over the summer is to read every day.
 Take your kids on the classic adventures of The Hardy Boys with the first five books of the series.
-This set features custom-designed covers by Juniper Books so in addition to wonderful stories, they'll also look amazing on your bookshelf.
+This set features custom-designed covers by Juniper Books so in addition to wonderful stories, they'll look amazing on your bookshelf.

 Who wants to fly paper airplanes when you can soar with dragons?
 The book, which is full of dragon traits and their habitats, shows kids step-by-step how to create 12 dragons, including foot-long flyers and dragon hatchlings.
 Make a theme day of it and watch How to Train Your Dragon — hours without having to hear the dreaded "bored" word equals parenting success.